CarbonPackages/Carbon.Image/README.md

 With this kind of setting, you can write the alternative text in the media field like this:
 `A cat || Eine Katze || Un chat`

-To override the label in the media field you can a file called `MediaBrowser.xlf` in you translation folder:
+To override the label in the media field you can a file called `MediaBrowser.xlf` in your translation folder:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>